DompetApp/Dompet.flutter/README.md

 ## Features

 - Support sign-on with github or google via firebase authentication
+- Support App to record and view running logs (based on logger extension)
 - Support App to simulate payment, transfer, recharge and message by sqlite
 - Support App to access Web pages, and provide device interaction and debugging
 - Support App to implement simple chart interaction (line chart) by fl_chart